Start the process by submitting an Invention Disclosure Form (IDF)

 Be sure to include this essential information with your invention disclosure:

-- Applicable funding information such as research grant numbers.
+- Applicable funding information such as research grant numbers and award dates.

 - Complete list of contributors, their contributions and place of work during invention.